Register to get access to free programming courses with interactive exercises

 @media (max-width: 990px) {

-/* Styles for devices whose viewport width is less than or equal to 990 pixels, but greater than 770 pixels.
+/* Styles for devices with a viewport width less than or equal to 990 pixels but greater than 770 pixels.
 These styles will work for some mobile devices and tablets */

 }